jimlhaugen/python-challenge/PyPoll/README.md

 Fourthly, after all rows have been analyzed upon the completion of the row loop iterations, the winning candidate can be determined by comparing the number of votes received by each candidate to determine which candidate has the greatest number of votes.

+Lastly, the results of the analysis are printed to the terminal and exported as a text file.
+Because the results are presented in a standardized format, a function defining the required percentage format is employed.